calwoodford/anki_decks/github/git_commands.md

 ###### Question 8.

-What command is used to undo all uncommited change in the current working tree?
+What command is used to undo all uncommited changes in the current working tree?
 (1)

 <details><summary><b>Answer</b></summary>
 <p>